CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 - Put your sentence audio in there (for the demo, use a short sentence - 10 or 20 seconds)

-## Using your own data formats other than Elan
+## Using data formats other than Elan
 To work with Praat Textgrid files, Transcriber trs files, or if you need to resample your data, use one of the [recipes](recipes) according to the particular type and condition of your data.

 For information about the pipeline data processing options, run the `task` command inside the Docker image to show a list of helper tasks available, or read more about the [tasks here](tasks).